openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   |ocdsDescription|
   AuctionID should always be the same as the OCID.
 It is included to make the flattened data structure more convenient.

+:merchandisingObject:
+  string, auto-generated, read-only

+  Originates from `lots.id`.

+  Lot's id.

 :title:
   string, multilingual, required

+  Originates from `lots.title`.

   The name of the auction, displayed in listings.
-  Originates from `lot.title`.

 :description:
   string, multilingual, required

+  Originates from `lots.description`.

   Detailed auction description.
-  Originates from `lot.description`.

 :procurementMethodType:
   string, auto-generated, required

+  Originates from `lots.auctions.procurementMethodType`.

   Type of the procedure within the auction announcement.
-Possible values:

-   :sellout.english:
-    - procedure with the open ascending price auction;
-   :sellout.insider:
-    - procedure with the insider auction.
+The only type is english.

+:procurementMethodDetails:
+  string, auto-generated

+  Originates from `lots.auctions.procurementMethodDetails`.

+  Parameter that accelerates auction periods.
+Set quick, accelerator=1440 as text value for procurementMethodDetails for the time frames to be reduced in 1440 times.

+:submissionMethodDetails:

+  string, auto-generated

-  Originates from `lot.auctions.procurementMethodType`.
+  Originates from `lots.auctions.submissionMethodDetails`.

+  Parameter that works only with mode = “test” and speeds up auction start date.

+  Possible values are:

+  * -`quick(mode:no-auction)`;
+  * -`quick(mode:fast-forward)`.

 :procuringEntity:
   :ref:`ProcuringEntity`, required

+  Originates from `lots.lotCustodian`.

   Organization conducting the auction.
-  Originates from `lot.lotCustodian`.

   |ocdsDescription|
   The entity managing the procurement, which may be different from the buyer who is paying / using the items being procured.

 :tenderAttempts:
   integer, required

+  Originates from `lots.auctions.tenderAttempts`.

-  The number which represents what time (from 1 up to 3) procedure with a current lot takes place Originates from `lot.auctions.tenderAttempts`
+  The number which represents what time (from 1 up to 3) procedure with a current lot takes place.

 :value:
   :ref:`value`, required

+  Originates from `lots.auctions.value`.

   Total available budget of the 1st auction.
 Bids lower than ``value`` will be rejected.

-  Auction.value for 2nd and 3rd auctions within the privatization cycle will be calculated as half of the auction.value provided.
+  Auction.value for 2nd auction within the privatization cycle will be calculated as half of the auction.value provided.

   |ocdsDescription|
   The total estimated value of the procurement.

-  Originates from `lots.auctions.value`.

 :guarantee:
   :ref:`Guarantee`, required

+  Originates from `lots.auctions.guarantee`.

   Bid guarantee.
-Lots.auctions.guarantee for 2nd and 3rd auctions within the privatization cycle will be calculated automatically.
+Lots.auctions.guarantee for 2nd auction within the privatization cycle will be calculated automatically.
-  Originates from `lot.auctions.guarantee`.

 :registrationFee:
   :ref:`Guarantee`, required

+  Originates from `lots.auctions.registrationFee`.

   Bid registration fee.
-Lots.auctions.registrationFee for 2nd and 3rd auctions within the privatization cycle will be calculated automatically.
+Lots.auctions.registrationFee for 2nd auction within the privatization cycle will be calculated automatically.
-  Originates from `lot.auctions.registrationFee`.

 :bankAccount:
-  :ref:`bankAccount` , optional
+  :ref:`Bank Account`, optional

+  Originates from `lots.auctions.bankAccount`.

   Details which uniquely identify a bank account, and are used when making or receiving a payment.
-  Originates from `lot.auctions.bankAccount`.

 :items:
   list of :ref:`item` objects, required

+  Originates from `lots.items`.

   List that contains single item being sold.
-Originates from `lots.items`.

   |ocdsDescription|
   The goods and services to be purchased, broken into line items wherever possible.
 Items should not be duplicated, but a quantity of 2 specified instead.

 :documents:
-  List of :ref:`document` objects
+  Array of :ref:`document` objects, optional

   |ocdsDescription|
   All documents and attachments related to the auction.